-Around 5% of people with asthma have what is called severe asthma.1 A person with severe asthma has trouble breathing almost all of the time, as well as having more frequent severe asthma attacks.
-Severe asthma is also called “severe persistent asthma.”
+Around 5% of people with asthma have what is called severe asthma.1 A person with this type of asthma has trouble breathing almost all of the time, as well as having more frequent asthma attacks.
+It is also called “severe persistent asthma.”

 It is also important to understand what severe asthma is not1:

-- Having occasional asthma symptoms that are severe does not always mean that you have severe asthma
+- Having occasional asthma symptoms that are severe does not always mean that you have this form of asthma

-- Finding it hard to manage your asthma symptoms effectively does not always mean that you have severe asthma
+- Finding it hard to manage your asthma symptoms effectively does not always mean that you have this type of asthma

-People with severe asthma have severe symptoms all or most of the time, and even when they take their medications exactly the right way, it may not reduce their symptoms.
-Life with severe asthma can be very challenging.
+People with this asthma have severe symptoms all or most of the time, and even when they take their medications exactly the right way, it may not reduce their symptoms.
+Life with this asthma can be very challenging.
 The person may be unable to take full part in day-to-day activities, school, and/or work.
-People with severe asthma are also more likely to end up in the hospital for treatment than people with less severe asthma.
+People with severe asthma are also more likely to end up in the hospital for treatment than people with less severe and other types of asthma.

 How is severe asthma diagnosed?